(Disclosure: Some of the links below may be affiliate links)

 Overall, I think that N26 is a really great product!
 It can save you a ton of money on foreign exchange transactions.
 It is not only for when you are traveling but also when you are buying things online in other currencies.
 Compared to most standard banks that charge from 1.5% to 2.5% fees on these transactions.

-And it does not only provide a great travel card, but it also provides a great free bank account.
-It is an official bank and your money will be insured for up to 100’000 EUR!
+And it does not only provide a great travel card, but it also provides an excellent free bank account.
+It is an official bank, and your money will be insured for up to 100’000 EUR!

-Now, while it is a great bank account and travel card, you should not use its credit card too much in your own currency.
+Now, while it is a great bank account and travel card, you should not use its credit card too much in your currency.
 You should opt for a credit card that gives you some cash back!
-If you do not where to start, read about my credit card strategy.
+If you do not know where to start, read about my credit card strategy.

 Overall, I think that N26 is better than Revolut.
 I am especially impressed by the fees.
 For instance, there is no such thing as weekend fees.
 And there is no limit, after which foreign transactions are not free anymore.
 It is much simpler.
 I have not yet compared their mobile applications.
 But for my little usage, I do not think it matters much.

 What about you?
 What do you think of N26?
 Are you waiting for its arrival?